Fortune recently published its 20th annual “Most Powerful Women in Business List,” and two BU alums are among this year’s names.

 “Even in an increasingly challenged traditional TV landscape, Hammer’s star continues to rise,” Fortune writes.
 “In 2016 her division increased in both profit and revenue for the 13th consecutive year.
 Some 113.5 million weekly viewers tuned in to watch the 137 original programs available on her channels.”
 Hammer recently renewed her contract with NBCUniversal Entertainment, according to the magazine.

 Fortune started its annual “Most Powerful Women” list in 1998.
-Among 2017’s leaders are General Motors chair and CEO Mary Barra (first on the list), Pepsi chair and CEO Indra Nooyi (second), and Lockheed Martin chair, president, and CEO Marillyn Hewson (third).
+Among this year’s leaders are General Motors chair and CEO Mary Barra (number one), Pepsi chair and CEO Indra Nooyi (second), and Lockheed Martin chair, president, and CEO Marillyn Hewson (third).